CPRyan/cellclockr/README.md

 ### calculate_r2_w_age

-This function calculates R-squared values for the relationship between age and various cell type and clock measures, both with and without control covariates.
+This function calculates R-squared values for the relationship between age and various cell type and clock measures, both with and without control covariates (Batch, Array, Plate, Row, Column etc.).
 It produces a table with the R2 values for a basic model (age only), a full model (age plus control covariates), and the difference between them (delta-R2).